OctopusDeploy/OctoProduct/chapter5/index.md

 ## Visible deployments

-Deployments are an abstract concept, and it is difficult or impossible to know what has been deployed where by inspecting the state of a system.
+Deployments are an abstract concept, and it is difficult to know what has been deployed where by inspecting the state of a system.
 Determining what versions of an application are installed from the files on a disk or the records in a database is like working out the mix of colors that were used to produce a tin of paint.

-Being able to quickly view the state of your environments is critical to understanding: what features have been provided to your customers, what features are being tested, who made the decision to deploy what, and the history of any decisions resulting in changes being made.
+Being able to quickly view the state of your environments is critical to understanding:

+* What features have been provided to your customers.
+* What features are being tested.
+* What issues have been fixed.
+* The history of any changes.

 Listed below are a number of details that need to be captured to gain full visibility into the state of your deployments.